hsteinshiromoto/python.template/docs/src/index.rst

-.. datatoolkit documentation master file, created by sphinx-quickstart on Sat Oct 23 15:49:58 2021.
+.. python.template documentation master file, created by sphinx-quickstart on Sat Oct 23 15:49:58 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DataToolkit's documentation!
+Welcome to Python.Template's documentation!
 =======================================

 .. toctree::